sci-visus/NLPModelExplorer/README.md

   The predicted labels will be stored in `src/pred.txt`.
 It's also uploaded.

 ## Trouble Shooting
-  - In case no GPU is available, add option `-gpu_to_cpu true` in step 3
+  - The uploaded model is cpu model.
+In case no GPU is available, add option `-gpu_to_cpu true` in step 3, and set `-gpuid -1`.